| |

 of the past.
 Released fifteen years after the actual recording took place,

-Hour Of Pain can be described as a cross between Kill Or Be
+Hour Of Pain can be described as a cross between Kill Or Be Killed

-and heaviness.
-The grand opener Fallen Walls gives way to speed/thrash
+grand opener Fallen Walls gives way to speed/thrash metal in the most

-metal in the most vintage vein - if it is even remotely possible to think of
+vintage vein - if it is even remotely possible to think of thrash metal bearing

-and Larry Portelli's versatile vocals, Hour Of Pain is a welcome trip
+versatile vocals, Hour Of Pain is a welcome trip to the original sound

-to the original sound of the genre and beyond.
-It doesn't get much closer to
+of the genre and beyond.
+It doesn't get much closer to the old days than this.

 |